 “I remember that Rochester was not a very friendly man, at least not to us kids.
-Another thing I remember is that in the heaven scenes there were clouds and because they (the clouds) were made from some toxic material, they told us kids” don’t touch the clouds they can hurt you”, I touched them any way and was just fine.”
+Another thing I remember is that in the heaven scenes there were clouds and because they (the clouds) were made from some toxic material, they told us kids” don’t touch the clouds they can hurt you”, I touched them anyway and was just fine.”

-Her parents divorced when she was just five and she lived with her mother, Aunt Bea and her maternal grandparents.
-Her grandfather, the first black post office supervisor in New York City, was a superb jazz saxophonist who didn’t think much of music as a profession but who nevertheless taught a neighborhood kid, Sonny Rollins, being one of them, how to play.
+Her parents divorced when she was just five and she lived with her mother, Aunt Bea, and her maternal grandparents.
+Her grandfather, the first Black post office supervisor in New York City, was a superb jazz saxophonist who didn’t think much of music as a profession but who nevertheless taught a neighborhood kid, Sonny Rollins, being one of them, how to play.

 A song-and-dance star in front of her family at age three, Allen was enrolled by her Aunt Bea, in a children’s dance class where she was discovered by a talent scout from The Merry Mailman, a popular children’s show in New York.
 She was soon a frequent sidekick to the host, Ray Heatherton, and a busy young actress and performer.

-She played a Sunday school kid trying to visualize heaven in the Hallmark Hall of Fame production of Green Pastures and Small War on Murray Hill, a work-in-progress by Robert E. Sherwood, directed by Garson Kanin who sat her on his lap while giving her notes.
-“I was sitting on a lot people’s laps in those days,” recalls Allen.
+She played a Sunday school kid trying to visualize heaven in the Hallmark Hall of Fame production of Green Pastures (1957) and Small War on Murray Hill, a work-in-progress by Robert E. Sherwood, directed by Garson Kanin who sat her on his lap while giving her notes.
+“I was sitting on a lot of people’s laps in those days,” recalls Allen.